kristian-lange-tw/JATOS_docs/docs/Run_your_study/Run-your-Study-with-Study-Links.md

 General type links can be either Single or Multiple.
 You can find more details about them in the [Worker Types](Worker-Types.html) page, but the gist is that all workers (or at least many) get the same link (hence _General_).
 The General Single link can be used once whereas General Multiple can be used many times.

 Due to the nature of these types there is only one study link per type.
-Click on the button Study Link to get it.
+Click on the button <Hl>Study Link</Hl> to get it.

 ![Study Links page screenshot](/img/study_links_15.png)

-There are two links that can be toggled by a button: 1) [The 'Open Directly' link starts the study right away](Run-your-Study-with-Study-Links.html#start-directly-with-a-study-link).
-2) [The 'Confirm First' lets your worker confirm first with a button press](Run-your-Study-with-Study-Links.html#study-link--study-entry-page-for-confirmation).
-Use the <span className="glyphicon glyphicon-duplicate"></span> button to copy the link to the clipboard or <span className="glyphicon glyphicon-qrcode"></span> to get the QR code.
+There are two links that can be toggled by a button: 1) [The <Hl>Open Directly</Hl> link starts the study right away](Run-your-Study-with-Study-Links.html#start-directly-with-a-study-link).
+2) [The <Hl>Confirm First</Hl> lets your worker confirm first with a button press](Run-your-Study-with-Study-Links.html#study-link--study-entry-page-for-confirmation).
+Use the <Hl><span className="glyphicon glyphicon-duplicate"></span></Hl> button to copy the link to the clipboard or <Hl><span className="glyphicon glyphicon-qrcode"></span></Hl> to get the QR code.
 Use QR code to make your study easier accessible with mobile phones.
 E.g. copy+paste the QR code image into an email or print it out and post it on a bulletin board.

 ### MTurk type links